loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 service network restart
 ```

-Log back into the web interface at the new address using your new root password.
+Login again at the new address (not `192.168.1.1`).

-### Setup devices
+### Devices vs interfaces

-First, we need to clarify some terms.
+Now we need to clarify some terms.
 In OpenWrt, a "device" is a Linux kernel network device, like `eth0`, but also includes virtual devices like the default bridge called `br-lan`.
-You can see devices by typing `ip link show` on the command line.
+You can see devices by typing `ip link show` on the command line (they're the entries without the `@` symbol).

 An "interface" is a logical configuration associated with a specific device that allows you to define and manage network settings (e.g., IP addresses, subnet masks, security settings...).
 Confusingly, the devices and interfaces can (and do) sometimes have the same name by default (e.g., the `wan` interface is bound to the `wan` device).

-In terms of wireless, a "radio" is a device (e.g., `radio0`), but it also has an interface where you can setup your wireless settings.
+In terms of wireless, a "radio" is a device (e.g., `radio0`), but it also has an interface (e.g., `default_radio0`) where you can setup your wireless networks.

 ### Setup wireless